armincosta/CryptoTraderAIHelperTool/README.md

 **NOTBUYNOW:** (experimental)

-Calculate the price curve in a given time interval and detect the best BUY moment.
-STOP LIMITS orders are set and updated incrementally according to the configured thresholds expressed in percentage (%) of the buy price.
+Calculate the price curve in a given time interval and detect the best BUY moment (ascending curve).
+STOP LIMIT orders are set and updated incrementally according to the configured thresholds (STOP_LIMIT_SELL_THRESHOLD_PARAM) expressed in percentage (%) relative to the buy price.

 **BUYFAST:**

 Similar to BUYNOW but with a faster execution.
-Does only an initial Stop Limit order when a BUY is executed (no automatic incremental stop limits)
+Sets only an initial Stop Limit order when a BUY is executed.
+In this mode there is NO automatic incremental STOP LIMIT orders)

 This mode also allows also to make a fast BUY when a token is going to be listed for the first time.
 In this case the token availability is constantly monitored and as soon the token becomes available for trading the current price is shown.
 The user may than trigger a buy by issuing a BUY command (touch ./cmds/buy).
 NOTE: By default the ./cmds/buy command is active, so you have to remove this file if you want to poll the token price and you preffer to issue the BUY command manually.

 # How it Works

-When a trade is executed (BUY), the price is monitored continuously at a given time interval defined by the user.
+When a trade is executed (BUY), the token price is monitored continuously at a given time interval defined by the user.
-STOP LIMIT SELL orders are set and incremented or decremented automatically according to configurable thresholds expressed in percentage (%) of the price level
+STOP LIMIT SELL orders are set (STOP_LIMIT_SELL_THRESHOLD_PARAM) and incremented or decremented automatically according to configurable thresholds (STOP_LIMIT_INCREASE_PERC_PARAM) expressed in percentage (%) relative to the price level.

 # Prerequisites:

 Python Version > 3

-**Library Dependencies:**
+**Python Library Dependencies:**
 - numpy
 - Python Binance API (ttps://github.com/sammchardy/python-binance)